HenriArno/HenriArno.github.io/_pages/research.md

 #### Research topics:

 - **Decision-focused causal inference.**
-  A line of work on causal inference from observational data, with a focus on orthogonal / debiased learning methods aligned with the downstream decision-problem.
+  A line of work on causal inference from observational data, with a focus on orthogonal and debiased learning methods aligned with downstream decision-making.

   - *Rank-Learner: Orthogonal Ranking of Treatment Effects*
   **Henri Arno**, Dennis Frauen, Emil Javurek, Thomas Demeester and Stefan Feuerriegel (2026)
   International Conference on Machine Learning (ICML 2026)
   [`paper`](https://arxiv.org/abs/2602.03517) [`code`](https://github.com/henriarnoUG/rank-learner)

-- **Multimodal causal inference and policy learning.**
+- **Multimodal causal inference.**
   A line of work on treatment effect estimation and policy learning from multimodal observational data, with applications in healthcare based on electronic health records.

   - *Annotation-Assisted Learning of Treatment Policies From Multimodal Electronic Health Records*